joegruff16/README-generator/README.md

 ## Description

 This CLI app generates a README file for you by prompting the user to request what they would like to include in their README file.
-The design is a professional README template and when you answer all the prompts it creates a new README file.
+The design is a professional README template and when you answer all the prompts it creates a new README file in the utlilities folder.

 ## Finished Product